omf2097/openomf/INSTALL.md

 ## Installation from packages

-Latest experimental binaries for windows, macos and ubuntu are available at https://github.com/omf2097/openomf/releases/tag/latest .
+Latest experimental binaries for windows, macOS and ubuntu are available at https://github.com/omf2097/openomf/releases/tag/latest .
 These binaries may not always work correctly, but they will be following the git status very closely.
 So, if you want to test the latest features, this is for you.